-If the employer has a 'permanent establishment' in China then the employee's work permit, and the employer's tax registration certificate and business licence are required.
+If the employer has a 'permanent establishment' in China, then the employee's work permit and the employer's tax registration certificate and business licence are required.

-ii.
+II.
 TAX CALCULATION

-Having established which incomes are subject to Chinese IIT, foreign employees are subject to the same tax obligations as local employees.
-However, depending on the city in which the employee is working, social benefits' contribution may or may not be needed.
+Having established which income is subject to Chinese IIT, foreign employees are subject to the same tax obligations as local employees.
+However, depending on the city in which the employee is working, a social benefits' contribution may or may not also be required.
 Some allowances and benefits paid by the employer are currently not taxable.
-To determine which benefits are not taxed, the company's HR department should speak with a professional services provider.
+To determine which benefits are not taxed, the company's HR department should speak to a professional services provider.